-Maintaining the manor
+Maintaining the manor house

 As you can imagine, there are many different aspects of caring for a 600 year old manor house.
 We have a dedicated team of staff and volunteers who work year round to conserve and maintain the condition of the house and keep it preserved for future generations.